Last year we provided

 How your support helps make our community healthier

 Through the Walk-In & Counseling Center, we provide a comprehensive approach to care with individualized treatment.
-We have 7 therapists on our clinical team, a Clinical Director, a Director of Operations, a Director of Consumer Services, a Fund Development Manager, a Director of Marketing, a Marketing & PR Manager, five support staff personnel, and two volunteers.
+We have 7 therapists on our clinical team, a Chief Operating Officer, a Chief Brand Officer / Director of Marketing, an Executive Clinical Director, a Director of Consumer Services, a Director of Fund Development,, five support staff personnel, and two volunteers.

 Last year, we provided about 10,000 professional services to over 1,300 unduplicated clients, including 640 mental health screenings, 4,655 psychotherapy visits, 898 psychiatry visits, and 1,042 group services, including our free support groups.